-Since its opening in 2003, ICN has always been ranked as one of the best airports in the world.
-That there are eight Priority Pass lounges at ICN reinforces its high ranking in my view.
+Since opening in 2003, ICN has always been ranked as one of the best airports in the world.
+That there are eight Priority Pass lounges at ICN Terminal 1 and Concourse A reinforces its high ranking in my view.
+The three Priority Pass lounges in Terminal 2 will be covered separately.

 Concourse A has three Priority Pass lounges: one Asiana Business Class lounge, one Sky Hub lounge, and one KAL/SkyTeam lounge.
-Other post about the lounge crawl and flight from ICN to Detroit, MI in Delta One 747 upper deck:
+Other posts about the lounge crawl and flight from ICN to Detroit, MI in Delta’s fantastic Delta One 747 upper deck:

-All of the ICN Priority Pass lounges are above average Priority Pass lounges.
-The Asiana lounges are the best of the bunch.
-The Asiana lounge in the Main Terminal is located across from Gate 28.
+All of the ICN Priority Pass lounges are above average for Priority Pass.
+The Asiana business-class lounges are the best of the bunch.
+The Asiana business-class lounge in the Main Terminal is located across from Gate 28.

 Seating and decor are comparable to a first class lounge.
-The lounge also has nice showers and massage chairs.
-The lounge hours are 5:00 – 00:00 daily.
+The lounge also has great showers and comfy massage chairs.
+The lounge hours are 05:00 – 00:00 daily.

 Asiana lounges also have the highest of high-tech toilets.